genevate/style_guides/programming/languages/ruby/ruby.md

         # Yes
         Array(params[:ids]).each { |id| # Process. } # If :ids is nil, then it will be converted to an empty array.
-- Use `Set` instead of `Array` when managing unique elements. `Set` is a hybrid of Array's inter-operation capabilities and Hash's fast lookup.
+- Use `Set` instead of `Array` when managing unique elements. `Set` is a hybrid of Array's inter- operation capabilities and Hash's fast lookup.
 - Use Array#concat when concatenating arrays.
 It is faster than using `<<` and `.flatten!` or using `+=`.
 It also updates the target array in place whereas `+=` will create a new array object of the concatenated source arrays.
 - Use Array#reduce with an initial value so that empty arrays don't evaluate to nil (especially with numbers):

         # No
         [].reduce(:+) # => Evaluates to nil.

         # Yes
         [].reduce(0, :+) # => Evaluates to 0.
 - Use `#to_a` for explicit conversion of an object to an array.
 Useful when forcing an object to convert to an array.
 Example: `(1..10).to_a`.
 - Use `#to_ary` for implicit conversion of an object to an array.
 Useful when building an object that might need to behave like an array.
 Ruby calls `#to_ary` when processing objects that behave like arrays.

 ## Hashes